The Story of Mary and Martha: 6 Inspiring Lessons

 4. Activate your faith muscle just like Martha

-In another portion of scripture, after Lazarus dies, we see Martha express an extraordinary amount of faith in Jesus as the Son of God.
+In another portion of scripture, after Lazarus dies, we see Martha express extraordinary faith in Jesus as the Son of God.

 “Then Jesus told them plainly, “Lazarus has died, and for your sake, I am glad that I was not there, so that you may believe.
 But let us go to him.”